 If you wish more of this item then the default 1 quantity, then just select the Qty field, delete the "1" value, and then enter the quantity that you do require.
 Naturally, the Order Form will automatically adjust to this change by calculating a new Total Price for this group of items.

-The second most important aspect, in order to obtain a final Total, is to select the destination Country and optionally adjust the Postal Option.
-As once the Order Form knows where it has to go to, and how, then the accurate postage cost can be calculated and the final Total returned.
+The second most important aspect, in order to obtain a final Total, is to select the Postal Options.
+As once the Order Form knows where it has to go to (by zone) and how, then the accurate postage cost can be calculated and the final Total returned.

 Order Form - Fields